vectordotdev/vector/website/content/en/docs/setup/going-to-prod/high-availability.md

 #### Data Processing Failure

-Mitigate data processing failures with Vector’s dropped events routing.
-Any component that can fail processing drops events, and comes with a `dropped` output channel that routes dropped events through another pipeline.
+Mitigate data processing failures with Vector’s dropped events routing. `remap` transforms have a `dropped` output channel that routes dropped events through another pipeline.
 This flexible design allows the routing of dropped events like any other event.

 We recommend routing dropped events immediately to a backup destination to prioritize durability.
 Then, once data is persisted, you can inspect it, correct the error, and replay it.